Temple or Marketplace?

 11 Now the word of the LORD came to Solomon, 12 “Concerning this house that you are building, if you will walk in my statutes and obey my rules and keep all my commandments and walk in them, then I will establish my word with you, which I spoke to David your father.
 13 And I will dwell among the children of Israel and will not forsake my people Israel.”

-After many years without a temple in Jerusalem, exile returnees from Babylon, led by Zerubbabel, built a second temple on the ruins of the first one, which was later expanded by King Herod the great.
-It is at the second temple where Jesus taught during His ministry.
+After many years without a temple in Jerusalem, exile returnees from Babylon, led by Zerubbabel, started on the work of building a second temple on the ruins of the first one.
+They finished the second temple in 516 BC, seventy years after the destruction of the first one.
+It was later expanded by King Herod the great.
+Besides being a dwelling place for God, the second temple served other purposes.

 The temple was a place to offer sacrifices to God.
-After Solomon had finished the first temple and dedicated it to God, God appeared to him in the night and said to him “I have heard your prayer and have chosen this place for myself as a house of sacrifice” (2 Chronicles 7:12, ESV).
+After Solomon had finished the first temple and dedicated it to God, 2 Chronicles 7:12 records that God appeared to him in the night and said to him “I have heard your prayer and have chosen this place for myself as a house of sacrifice” (2 Chronicles 7:12, ESV).
+The priests and Levites offered sacrifices such as burnt offerings, grain offerings, peace offerings, sin offerings and guilt offerings at the temple before the Lord.

 Mark 13:1–2 (ESV)